tenmax/pq/README.md

 # pq

-A tool to transform unstructed text to csv by regular expression.
+A tool to transform unstructured text to csv by regular expression.

 # Sample